dotnet/performance/src/benchmarks/README.md

 If you want to disassemble the benchmarked code, you need to use the [Disassembly Diagnoser](http://adamsitnik.com/Disassembly-Diagnoser/).
 It allows to disassemble `asm/C#/IL` in recursive way on Windows for .NET and .NET Core (all Jits) and `asm` for Mono on any OS.

-You can do that by passing `--disassm` to the app or by using `[DisassemblyDiagnoser(printAsm: true, printSource: true)]` attribute or by adding it to your config with `config.With(DisassemblyDiagnoser.Create(new DisassemblyDiagnoserConfig(printAsm: true, recursiveDepth: 1))`.
+You can do that by passing `-d` or `--disassm` to the app or by using `[DisassemblyDiagnoser(printAsm: true, printSource: true)]` attribute or by adding it to your config with `config.With(DisassemblyDiagnoser.Create(new DisassemblyDiagnoserConfig(printAsm: true, recursiveDepth: 1))`.

 ![Sample Disassm](./img/sampleDisassm.png)

 ## How to run In Process

-If you want to run the benchmarks in process, without creating a dedicated executable and process-level isolation, please pass `--inProcess` as an extra argument to the app: `dotnet run -c Release -f netcoreapp2.1 -- --inProcess`.
+If you want to run the benchmarks in process, without creating a dedicated executable and process-level isolation, please pass `-i` or `--inProcess` as an extra argument to the app: `dotnet run -c Release -f netcoreapp2.1 -- --inProcess`.
 If you build your own config, please use `config.With(Job.Default.With(InProcessToolchain.Instance))`.
 Please use this option only when you are sure that the benchmarks you want to run have no side effects.

+## Processor Affinity

+To run the benchmarks with specific Processor Affinity, you need to provide the processor mask as an argument called `--affinity`.

+Example: `dotnet run -c Release -f netcoreapp2.1 -- --affinity=8`

-## How to compare different Runtimes
+## How to compare different .NET Runtimes installed on your machine

 BenchmarkDotNet allows you to run benchmarks for multiple runtimes.
 By using this feature you can compare .NET vs .NET Core vs CoreRT vs Mono or .NET Core 2.0 vs .NET Core 2.1.
 BDN will compile and run the right stuff for you.

-* for .NET pass `--clr` to the app or use `Job.Default.With(Runtime.Clr)` in the code.
-* for .NET Core 2.0 pass `--core20` to the app or use `Job.Default.With(Runtime.Core).With(CsProjCoreToolchain.NetCoreApp20)` in the code.
-* for .NET Core 2.1 pass `--core21` to the app or use `Job.Default.With(Runtime.Core).With(CsProjCoreToolchain.NetCoreApp20)` in the code.
-* for the latest CoreRT pass `--coreRt` to the app or use `Job.Default.With(Runtime.CoreRT).With(CoreRtToolchain.LatestMyGetBuild)` in the code. **Be warned!** Downloading latest CoreRT with all the dependencies takes a lot of time.
-It is recommended to choose one version and use it for comparisions, more info [here](https://github.com/dotnet/BenchmarkDotNet/blob/600e5fa81bd8e7a1d32a60b2bea830e1f46106eb/docs/guide/Configs/Toolchains.md#corert).
-To use explicit CoreRT version please use `coreRtVersion` argument.
-Example: `dotnet run -c Release -f netcoreapp2.1 --coreRtVersion 1.0.0-alpha-26414-0`
-* for Mono pass `--mono` to the app or use `Job.Default.With(Runtime.Mono)` in the code.

-An example command for comparing 4 runtimes: `dotnet run -c Release -f netcoreapp2.1 -- --core20 --core21 --mono --clr --coreRt`
+You need to specify the settings for the `base` and for the `diff`.
+After the `base|diff` keyword you need to provide the Framework name: Clr, Core, Mono, CoreRT.

+* `base Core diff Clr` - will run the benchmarks for .NET Core vs .NET
+* `base Core diff Mono` - will run the benchmarks for .NET Core vs Mono

+Sample results:

 ``` ini
 BenchmarkDotNet=v0.10.14.516-nightly, OS=Windows 10.0.16299.309 (1709/FallCreatorsUpdate/Redstone3)